 We are planning to upgrade the Jack Roper Reserve (CSL) retarding basin in Glenroy to ensure it continues to reduce flood risk for the community.

-These works will begin in April 2018, weather permitting.
+These works will begin Monday 19 March 2018 weather permitting.

 This retarding basin plays a crucial role in managing stormwater in your local area.

 Work will be undertaken from 7am to 6pm Monday to Friday and 7am to 1pm Saturday, if required.